MacabanteJ/macabantej.github.io/essays/issue-with-ethics.md

 ## Ethics

 “Moral principles that govern a person’s behavior or the conducting of an activity.”
 As software engineers, we develop applications in order to propagate good in the world; however, there are always ways for technology to be exploited for malicious intent.
-The {Association for Computing Machinery}(https://www.acm.org/code-of-ethics) has drafted a ‘Code of Ethics’ in order to enforce responsible dissemination of code in order to consistently support the public good.
+The [Association for Computing Machinery](https://www.acm.org/code-of-ethics) has drafted a ‘Code of Ethics’ in order to enforce responsible dissemination of code in order to consistently support the public good.

 To summarize, the code emphasizes that computing professionals should have a benefit for society, the people in it, and the environment.
 Professionals should be transparent, treat everyone fairly, and respect privacy.
 Then the code talks about the technical aspects a computing professional should think about, but I will not be going into that.
 Before reading this, I never thought about the implications of widespread technology and the impact that it could have on our society.